ajakhotia/robotFarm/README.md

 NOTE:

 - Using `-G Ninja` is optional but recommended for faster builds.
 - Choose the appropriate toolchain file for your needs.
+Here are some that are supported out-of-the-box:
+  - linux-clang-19.cmake
+  - linux-gnu-14.cmake
+  - linux-gnu-default.cmake
 - If you want to build only a subset of the available libraries, add the following line to the configuration command
   - `-DROBOT_FARM_REQUESTED_BUILD_LIST:STRING=<lib1>;<lib2>;<lib3>;...`